imintinvestors/imintinvestors.com/content/article/20180319-what-the-market-has-learned.md

 > In investing we should never resort only faith, blindly.

-Although the pace of news has increased and Imint has added a few new and important and exciting customers the stock market still seams skeptical and there are so far no clear signs that long downward trend really is broken.
-It also is clear that we will have to _wait even longer_ for Imint to get to a positive cash flow and even when that happens it seams likely, with the current cost structure, that the company will _not make bigger profits_ without a successful _larger volumes sales_ of new products while keeping a _higher royalty per unit_.
+Although the pace of news has increased and Imint has added a few new and important and exciting customers the stock market still seems skeptical and there are so far no clear signs that long downward trend really is broken.
+It also is clear that we will have to _wait even longer_ for Imint to get to a positive cash flow and even when that happens it seems likely, with the current cost structure, that the company will _not make bigger profits_ without a successful _larger volumes sales_ of new products while keeping a _higher royalty per unit_.

 What it will take to actually break out of the current trend will be the theme of an upcoming article.